-- Fair housing marketing plans/implementation The JHRC will engage the services of the city's Public Information Office to conduct a fair housing media campaign during the month of April 2009, National Fair Housing Month.
-The objective of the 2009 campaign is to utilize a combination of paid radio advertising, paid television advertising, public service television advertising, and media and public relations to increase awareness of forms of discrimination, share information on available resources, direct a message to potential perpetrators, and to further affirmatively promote awareness and encourage equal opportunity in fair housing.
-Approximately \$6,500 will be expended to market and promote fair housing. - Local Fair Housing PSA's and Workshops In addition to monthly fair housing awareness presentations for housing providers, housing seekers, and local real estate associations, the JHRC will host its annual Fair Housing Symposium during National Fair Housing Month in April 2009.
-The JHRC will participate in Jacksonville's 2009 Black Expo, the World Congress & Expo on Disabilities, the Latino HOME Expo and other neighborhood/community events, as appropriate.
-Approximately \$15,000 will be expended on workshops and symposium, where all ethic groups are invited. - The monitoring of compliance with fair housing requirements As the lead local government agency responsible for implementation and administration of fair housing compliance, the JHRC will continue to administer a compliance/complaint procedure that affords due process in the case processing and judicial process.
+- Fair housing marketing plans/implementation The JHRC will engage the services of the city's Public Information Office to conduct a fair housing media campaign during the month of April 2012, National Fair Housing Month.
+The objective of the 2012 campaign is to utilize a combination of paid radio advertising, paid television advertising, public service television advertising, and media and public relations to increase awareness of forms of discrimination, share information on available resources, direct a message to potential perpetrators, and to further affirmatively promote awareness and encourage equal opportunity in fair housing.
+Approximately \$6,500 will be expended to market and promote fair housing. - Local Fair Housing PSA's and Workshops In addition to monthly fair housing awareness presentations for housing providers, housing seekers, and local real estate associations, the JHRC will host its annual Fair Housing Symposium during National Fair Housing Month in April 2012.
+The JHRC will participate in Jacksonville's 2011 Black Expo, the Spirit of ADA event, Homeownership Fair and other neighborhood/community events, as appropriate.
+In connection with the symposium, the JHRC will host a free seminar, "The Professional's Day Seminar, Knowledge: The Key to Fair Housing Laws Compliance.
+This event endeavors to provide Condominium and Neighborhood Associations/boards with valuable information and tools to help them navigate through a sea of fair housing laws and clarify their role and responsibilities as a housing provider.
+Approximately \$10,000 will be expended on workshops and symposium, where all ethic groups are invited. - The monitoring of compliance with fair housing requirements As the lead local government agency responsible for implementation and administration of fair housing compliance, the JHRC will continue to administer a compliance/complaint procedure that affords due process in the case processing and judicial process.

-Pursuing and disposition of discrimination complaints - As of June 30, 2009, the JHRC completed approximately 34 complaints alleging fair housing discrimination dual-filed with the U.S. Department of Housing and Urban Development.
+- Pursuing and disposition of discrimination complaints As of June 30, 2011, the JHRC completed approximately 30 complaints alleging fair housing discrimination dual-filed with the U.S. Department of Housing and Urban Development.
 This number exceeded HUD's goal of 25 complaints of fair housing discrimination during the relevant time period.
-Of the 17 complaints closed, 55% were conciliated.

-- Establishing and maintaining a working relationship with the Fair Housing Partners in the implementation and administration of educational programs - The JHRC will maintain active partnerships with the Jacksonville Housing Authority, Jacksonville Area Legal Aid, Inc., Jacksonville Urban League (Fair Housing Education and Counseling), and other private housing providers.
+Of the 28 complaints closed, 14% were conciliated. - Establishing and maintaining a working relationship with the Fair Housing Partners in the implementation and administration of educational programs - The JHRC will maintain active partnerships with the Jacksonville Housing Authority, Jacksonville Area Legal Aid, Inc., Jacksonville Urban League (Fair Housing Education and Counseling), and other private housing providers.
 In conjunction with its fair housing partners, JHRC will conduct monthly education and awareness programs for housing seekers and providers.
-The fair housing partners will exchange information and ideas on a monthly basis on affirmatively furthering fair housing through continuous education and outreach programs and initiatives for housing seekers and providers. - Identify and design educational programs for clients of community based organizations whose services are gender, race, ethnic immigrant, legal alien and refugee specific.
+The fair housing partners will exchange information and ideas on a monthly basis on affirmatively furthering fair housing through continuous education and outreach initiatives housing programs and for seekers and providers. - Identify and design educational programs for clients of community based organizations whose services are gender, race, ethnic immigrant, legal alien and refugee specific.
 Fair Housing Seminars were conducted by the JHRC in census tracts 133, 135.03, 135.21, 150.2, 167.21, 167.22, and 303.02.
 Seminars will also be conducted at WRH Realty Services, Inc., Jacksonville Townhouses, Mission Spring Apartments, Mt.
 Carmel Gardens, Nia Terrace, Ravenwood, Silver Creek and Spanish Oaks.
 These are just some of the areas where the underserved population such as ethnic immigrants, legal aliens and refugees reside.